 The world of academia can feel like a somewhat inaccessible one.
 When you enter as an undergraduate student it can take a while to wrap your head around it all.
 The world of research is undoubtedly important.
 Knowledge is fascinating, and changes how we think and act in our world.
 It’s important to make this knowledge interesting and accessible to all if it’s ever going to make a difference.
 We’re all aware of clickbait titles and wild articles that don’t… Read moreThe importance of communicating research

 Once the hype of freshers weeks has died down, it can be difficult to adjust to what your new life is going to be like.
 Doing your own food shopping, budgeting, organising your time… all whilst experiencing a new city, making new friends, and trying not to get homesick.
 It can be tough!
-Here is my honest opinion about what works and what doesn’t for a few key issues I faced during first year, and how to make the most… Read moreSurviving AND thriving in your first semester
+Here is my honest opinion about what works and what doesn’t for a few key issues I faced during the first year, and how to make the… Read moreSurviving AND thriving in your first semester

 When you live in a city, it is often all too easy to turn a blind eye to the big tourist attractions, taking them for granted.
 So, sometimes it can be nice to take some time to appreciate what the city has to offer outside of your daily routine.
 Whenever my pals come to visit, I make sure to take the time to show them as much of the city as possible, and this means I have an excuse to… Read morePretending to be a tourist in Edinburgh for a week!